tencentyun/intlcloud-documents/yehe_doc/视频服务/视频处理/控制台指南/工作流管理_intl_en.md

 1. Log in to the [MPS console](https://console.cloud.tencent.com/mps) and click **Workflow Management** on the left sidebar.
 2. The workflow list displays information including workflow name, trigger bucket, region, trigger directory, creation time, and status.
 You can sort workflows by creation time, search for a workflow by name, and view, edit, or delete a workflow.
 	-  **Enable a workflow**
 		- Workflows are disabled by default.
-To enable a workflow, click the status button.
+To enable a workflow, click the toggle in the **Enable** column.
 		- After a workflow is enabled, it will be automatically executed for videos uploaded to the trigger bucket.
 	- **Disable a workflow**
-		- To disable a workflow, click the status button.
+		- To disable a workflow, click the toggle in the **Enable** column.
-		- After a workflow is disabled, the video processing tasks of the workflow will no longer be automatically executed for videos uploaded to the trigger bucket.
+		- After a workflow is disabled, its video processing tasks will no longer be automatically executed for videos uploaded to the trigger bucket.
 	- **Edit a workflow**
-		- Click **Edit** in the "Operation" column of the target workflow to edit its name, trigger bucket, trigger directory, output bucket, output directory, event notifications, and configuration items.
+		- Click **Edit** in the **Operation** column of the target workflow to modify its name, trigger bucket, trigger directory, output bucket, output directory, event notification settings, and tasks.
 		- You cannot edit or delete an enabled workflow.
 	- **Delete a workflow**
-		- Click **Delete** in the "Operation" column of the target workflow to delete it.
+		- Click **Delete** in the **Operation** column of the target workflow to delete it.
-		- After a workflow is deleted, the video processing tasks of the workflow will no longer be automatically executed for videos uploaded to the trigger bucket.
+		- After a workflow is deleted, its video processing tasks will no longer be automatically executed for videos uploaded to the trigger bucket.
 		- You cannot edit or delete an enabled workflow.